 With the introduction of the system, the stamping of passports will be abolished after a short transition period.
 The system will also enable third-country nationals to verify the length of their authorised stay.

 The data of third-country nationals is registered in the system when they first enter the Schengen area.
 Such data includes:

 - machine-readable data contained in the passport (name, passport and any visa number)

-The information system will be managed by eu-LISA, the European Agency for the operational management of Large-Scale IT Systems in the area of freedom, security and justice.
+The information systems will be managed by eu-LISA, the European Union Agency for the Operational Management of Large-Scale IT Systems in the Area of Freedom, Security and Justice.

-The proposed package on smart borders has been under thorough preparation for several years.
-It is based on a broader communication from the Commission published in 2008 and is part of the Stockholm Programme.
-In spring 2013, the Commission presented a proposal for legislation on smart borders and a new legislative proposal on the same issue in April 2016.
+The Regulations concerning the Smart Borders Package were adopted in 2017–2018.
+They are based on a broader communication from the Commission published already in 2008.
+In spring 2013, the Commission presented the first proposal for legislation on smart borders and a new legislative proposal on the same issue in April 2016.

-The proposed changes would improve the reliability of border checks, enable broader use of automated border controls and enhance the fight against internal security threats.
+The proposed changes will improve the reliability of border checks, enable broader use of automated border controls and enhance the fight against internal security threats.

 Tero Hirvonen, Head of Unit, tel. +358 295 421 191, [email protected]